webboty/Dexter-Wiki/Dexter-ModBus.md

 | FC16 "Preset Multiple Registers" | `writeRegisters(addr, valueAry)` |
 | FC43/14 "Read Device Identification" (supported ports: TCP, RTU) | `readDeviceIdentification(id, obj)` |

-For operation as a server, accepting requests from other modbus devices, see [Issue 34](https://github.com/HaddingtonDynamics/Dexter/issues/84) for progress on integrating a modbus server into the "always on" node.js web server on Dexter, and see this [more extensive example](https://github.com/HaddingtonDynamics/Dexter/blob/StepAngles/Firmware/dde_apps/modbus_test.dde) for two way modbus communications in a job engine job.
+For operation as a server, accepting requests from other modbus devices, see [Issue 34](https://github.com/HaddingtonDynamics/Dexter/issues/84) for progress on integrating a modbus server into the "always on" node.js web server on Dexter, and see this [more extensive example](https://github.com/HaddingtonDynamics/Dexter/blob/StepAngles/Firmware/dde_apps/modbus_test.dde) from [DCISIV](www.dcisiv.com.au) for two way modbus communications in a job engine job.

 ````js
 var ModbusRTU = require("modbus-serial") //for node.js, not needed in DDE